Did God Give Humans Free Will?

 So free will can also be defined as the ability to make a choice or a decision – whether that choice / decision is good or bad.

 Did God Give Man Free Will?

 Beginning with Adam and Eve, the Bible gives evidence that God gave all humans free will.
-In the garden of Eden, God gave Adam and Eve the ability to make choices.
+In the garden of Eden, God gave Adam and Eve the ability to make choices and decisions.
 God gave them the choice to either obey Him or disobey Him when He told them not to eat from the tree of the knowledge of good and evil.